mongodb-partners/Atlas_to_Redshift/README.md

 p.
 Validate the table and data in Redshift.

    i.
-Search for Redshift in AWS services.
+Search for Redshift in AWS search bar.

    ii.
-Open the Redshift service.
+Open the "Amazon Redshift" service.

-     iii. select the database created.

-     iv. select "Query" from the left side panel.
+   iii. select "Query" from the left side panel.

+   iv. click "Connect to Database" on the right.

+   v.
+Choose the "Create a new connection" , provide the database credentials and click "Connect".

    v.
 Run the select query for the Redshift table created earlier, to validate the results.

    example: select * from customer_activity

 ![](https://github.com/Babusrinivasan76/atlastoredshift/blob/main/images/redshiftoutput.png)